sanity-io/sanity/packages/@sanity/language-filter/README.md

     {id: 'pt', title: 'Portuguese'}
     //...
   ],
+  defaultLanguage: 'nb',
   filterField: (enclosingType, field, selectedLanguageIds) =>
     !enclosingType.name.startsWith('locale') || selectedLanguageIds.includes(field.name)
 }
 ```

 - `supportedLanguages` is an array of languages with `id` and `title`.
 If your localized fields are defined using our recommended way described here (https://www.sanity.io/docs/localization), you probably want to share this list of supported languages between this config and your schema.
+- `defaultLanguage` is a string matching an `id` from the `supportedLanguages`.
 - `filterField` is a function that must return true if the field should be displayed.
 It is passed the enclosing type (e.g the object type containing the localized fields, the field, and an array of the currently selected language ids.